Lut99/ArgumentParser/Argument Definition Language.md

 ```
 Note that any non-recognised configuration keywords may be expelled by the parser.
 For a list of acceptable keywords in the default parser, check \<TBD\>.

 For Options, there are two different identifiers that are used.
 The first is the so-called longlabel identifier (```LLABEL```).
 This is an identifier of arbitrary length, which must always start with a double dash (--).
 Then, it can be followed by any sequence of alphanumerical characters, an underscore or more dashes, as long as it's at least one of those.
+Note, however, that to disambiguate from numbers, the first character cannot be another hyphen.
 The regex experession for this identifier would be:
 ```
-LLABEL = /--[A-Za-z0-9_-]+/g
+LLABEL = /--[A-Za-z0-9_][A-Za-z0-9_-]*/g
 ```

 The other identifier used for Options, the shortlabel (```SLABEL```), exists only of a dash and any alphanumerical characters, plus a question mark.
 The regex-expression would be: